tprasadtp/ubuntu-post-install/docs/clioptions.md

     OR

     ```console
-    ./after-effects --deboalt
+    ./after-effects --purge
     ```

-Usually Ubuntu comes with some pre-installed games, packages which you sometimes do not need.
+Usually Ubuntu comes with some pre-installed games, packages which you might not need.
 This option is a switch to used in purging these packages mentioned in the subsequent sections.
 Since it is possible that user might purge necessary packages like sudo or other core system components, these just acts like a barrier from accidentally doing so.

 !!! warning